geekrelief/gdnim/README.md

 ## Quick Dev Guide ##
  - To **make a new nim component** run: `./build gencomp my_comp node_2d`.
 The nim file is created for you in `components` See [Setup](#setup) for details.
  - Edit as needed `components/my_comp.nim`
- - Build the component: `./build -m` (`-m` moves the dll to the hot dll path)
+ - Build the component: `./build -m` (`-m` moves the safe dll to the hot dll path)
  - Launch godot editor with: `./build gd` (if this fails, launch godot manually, or see the [Setup](#setup) section)
  - Open, edit (as needed) and play the generated component scene file: `_tscn/my_comp.tscn`
  - Start the component file watcher for recompilation `./build cwatch`
  - Make a modification to component, the component watcher will rebuild the component.
  - Hot reload should occur if there were no compiler errors.
  - **Note:** The hot module contains save and load macros to persist state between reloads.
+See examples in `components`

 ## Prerequisites ##
   - [godot engine 3.2.4+]: commit [311ca0c6 or newer](https://github.com/godotengine/godot/commit/311ca0c6f23784dfa831d8f058a335f698dcc5ea) has my patch merged for dll unloading or my custom repo [godot 3.2 custom]